Enter-tainer/typstyle/README.md

 If you find typstyle is not working as expected, you can use `// @typstyle off` or `/* @typstyle off */` to disable the formatter on the next node of code.

+typstyle also gives up formatting **part** of the code if it is not able to format it correctly.
+Specifically, it will print that part as is if:

+- contains syntax error
+- contains syntaxes that are not supported by the formatter

 And please let us know the issue by creating an issue on the [GitHub repository](https://github.com/Enter-tainer/typstyle)

 ## Design Goals